Virtual Dub

 cropped the black noise bars from all sides.
 I

-cropped 30 total from the sides, but only 17 from the
+cropped 30 pixels total from the sides, but only 17

-top and bottom.
-To comply with the 4:3 ratio, I
+from the top and bottom.
+To comply with the 4:3

-cropped an additional 6 total from the top and
+ratio, I need to crop an additional 6 total from the

 relationship.